doublehops/dhapi-example/README.md

-This is a playground to see how to go about implementing many required features of a RESTful API using Gin.
+This is a RESTful API framework built in Golang that is hopefully well designed for quick development and easy maintainability.
+It will work with dependencies made available in the repository `github.com/doublehops/dhapi`.

+## Basic Requirements
 The basic requirements from a RESTful API framework are:
 - ~~parameters in URL - such as `api/user/123`~~
 - ~~easy validation~~